Newcastle Ravens

 Newcastle Ravens Rugby Football Club is a rugby union team located in Newcastle upon Tyne, England.
-The current Chairman : Chris Buckton.

 History

 The team was organised to help encourage gay people to take part in the sport.
 The team was founded on 1 May 2006 by Dave Burke who was the first chairman and captain, and it is run by a committee of eight elected members.
 The Ravens were admitted as members of the International Gay Rugby Association and Board in 2006.
 The Ravens played at Novocastrians Rugby Football Club from 2006 to 2014, they have resided at Percy Park since 2014.